shioriosa/nighty_cloud/README.md

 # nighty_cloud

-index.html is main page
+index.html is main page <br>
-Images, video, gif should go to "image" folder.
+Images, video, gif should go to "image" folder.<br>
 I'm not sure about other folder...!